adibarra/hlt/README.md

 # CS 4395 - Human Language Technologies (NLP)

 This repository contains our team's code for CS 4395.

 The code is organized by assignment, with each assignment having its own directory.

-The code is written in Python.
+Tested with Python 3.12.3.

 ## Team Members
-Alec Ibarra (adi220000)
+- Alec Ibarra (adi220000)
-Annette Llanas (ajl200006)
+- Annette Llanas (ajl200006)
-Ashlee Kang (ajk200003)
+- Ashlee Kang (ajk200003)
-Syed Kabir (snk210004)
+- Syed Kabir (snk210004)

 ## Repository Setup (VSCode)